 Occasionally, a person has the typical symptoms of gallstones, but may not have gallstones.
 They will be found to have a dysfunctioning gallbladder.
 Although no stones exist, the gallbladder does not contract normally in response to the ingestion of fats.
 Symptoms are produced when eating.
 See Gallbladder

-To support liver and gallbladder health avoid the excessive consumption of saturated fats.
+To support liver and gallbladder health avoids the excessive consumption of saturated fats.
 For additional kidney support, drink plenty of pure water and avoid excess consumption of foods high in oxalates or oxalic acid, such as coffee, chocolate, cocoa, tea, rhubarb, spinach, and other plant foods.